Hume Springs, Virginia: History

 Hume Springs is named for one-time owner of the land Frank Hume (1803–1906).
-Hume was once a confederate soldier and spy, and then a very successful grocer and liquor merchant in Washington who became a popular philanthropist.
+He was a confederate soldier and spy, and then a very successful grocer and liquor merchant in Washington who became a popular philanthropist.

-Mr Hume owned the Warwick Estate and surrounding land where a spring was located and adorned with a large stone gazebo that was often visited in summer by wealthy guests from the City of Washington.
-The famous spring was located in the middle of old Mount Vernon Avenue at or very near the intersection with present-day Reed Avenue but was eventually destroyed for road expansion and commercial development in the area.
+Hume owned the Warwick Estate and surrounding land, where a spring was located and adorned with a large stone gazebo that was often visited in summer by wealthy guests from the City of Washington.
+The famous spring was located in the middle of old Mount Vernon Avenue at or very near the intersection with present-day Reed Avenue, but was eventually destroyed for road expansion and commercial development in the area.

 Warwick Estate was especially popular for its Fourth of July celebrations that included fireworks and cannon fire overlooking the Potomac River.
 Frank Hume is also the namesake of the historic Hume School built in 1891 and located on Arlington Ridge, the oldest school building in Arlington County.

 The land of the Hume Springs neighborhood was included in the area of land selected by George Washington to become the District of Columbia in 1791; part of the original diamond shape of the city.
 In 1846 the land comprising today's Alexandria and Arlington (including Hume Springs) was returned to Virginia governance for economic reasons and concerns over the continuance of slavery.
 This was known as retrocession.
-Twenty-four years later, in 1870 when the City of Alexandria became independent of the county (now called Arlington County), the Hume Springs land remained with the county.
+Twenty-four years later, in 1870,e time and located when the City of Alexandria became independent of the county (now called Arlington County), the Hume Springs land remained with the county.

 In 1908 the Town of Potomac, including the Hume Springs marshland, was incorporated as a town in what is now Arlington County.
-It wasn't until 1920 that the County changed its name from Alexandria to Arlington.
+It was not until 1920 that the County changed its name from Alexandria to Arlington.
 Then in 1930 the Town of Potomac was annexed by the City of Alexandria, thus finally bringing Hume Springs under the governance of the City of Alexandria as it is today.